cncf/techdocs/docs/analysis/criteria.md

   - The website repo is in an [archived state][]
   - The archived status of the project must be obvious to those visiting the website, such as through the use of a prominent banner.
-  - If a successor project exists, link to it's website and/or migration documentation.
+  - If a successor project exists, link to its website and/or migration documentation.

 [archived state]: